stellarscripts/stellar_firma_transcripts/_posts/2020-09-25-stellarfirmaseason2bloopers-part2.md

 #### ERIN

 So sorry.
 Boobies everywhere.
-She's got--
+Aw, she's got--

 #### TIM

-_(announcer voice)_ Unfortunately the audio artifacts from the boob shaking has caused interference on the recording.
+_(announcer voice)_ Unfortunately, the audio artifacts from the boob shaking has caused interference on the recording.

 #### ERIN